StateVoicesNational/Spoke/docs/REFERENCE-environment_variables.md

 NEXMO_API_SECRET                  | Nexmo API secret.
 Required if using Nexmo.
 NO_EXTERNAL_LINKS                 | Removes google fonts and auth0 login script -- good for development offline when you already have an auth0 session
 NODE_ENV                          | Node environment type. _Options_: development, production.
 NOT_IN_USA                        | A flag to affirmatively indicate the ability to use features that are discouraged or not legally usable in the United States.
-Consult with an attorney about the implications for doing so. _Default_: false (i.e. default assumes a USA legal context)
+Consult with an attorney about the implications for doing so.
+Refer to [HOWTO-use_bulk_sending_outside_the_USA.md](HOWTO-use_bulk_sending_outside_the_USA.md) for full instructions on configuring Spoke for bulk sending. _Default_: false (i.e. default assumes a USA legal context)
 OPT_OUT_MESSAGE                   | Spoke instance-wide default for opt out message.
 OPTOUTS_SHARE_ALL_ORGS            | Can be set to true if opt outs should be respected per instance and across organizations OUTPUT_DIR                        | Directory path for packaged files should be saved to. _Required_.